 Thomson Reuters is a leading global source of data and information for professional markets.
 It was formed as a result of a merger between Thomson Corporation and Reuters in 2008.

-Americas is Thomson Reuters’ major operating area with more than 60% of its revenues generated here, followed by 27% from EMEA, and 11% from APAC regions.
+The U.S. is Thomson Reuters’ major operating area accounting for 79% of its revenues, followed by EMEA (11%), Other Americas (6%), and APAC (4%) regions.
 The company has operations in more than 100 countries and enjoys #1 or #2 market share positions in most of the segments that it serves.

 - Ticker: TSE:TRI